dockerizedrupal/drupalcamp-baltics-2015/README.md

 So what makes Linux so special that Docker Engine can run natively only on that operating system at this time?

-Well, there are a couple of reasons for that.

 Some of you may know that Docker is a containerization technology.
 In other words it means that your Dockerized applications also known as containers are running in isolation from other processes on the same machine.